trynthink/scout/docs/analysis_approach.rst

    * Market entry year reflects the first year the ECM is commercially available, while market exit year typically reflects a future efficiency standard that would render the ECM obsolete.

-* Energy performance
+* Energy efficiency

-   * Performance is specified at the unit level in absolute terms (e.g., U-value and solar heat gain coefficient for a window, or COP for a heat pump) using the :ref:`required units <ecm-performance-units>` or as a percentage relative savings value.
+   * Energy efficiency is specified at the unit level in absolute terms (e.g., U-value and solar heat gain coefficient for a window, or COP for a heat pump) using the :ref:`required units <ecm-performance-units>` or as a percentage relative savings value.
    * Relative savings percentages can be drawn from results of EnergyPlus/OpenStudio simulations.
-In such cases, the user flags the use of EnergyPlus/OpenStudio results in the performance input definition, and these results are filled in as part of :ref:`step 2 <analysis-step-2>` of the ECM analysis process.
+In such cases, the user flags the use of EnergyPlus/OpenStudio results in the energy efficiency input definition, and these results are filled in as part of :ref:`step 2 <analysis-step-2>` of the ECM analysis process.

 * Installed cost